Kingwood, Texas·Community College·Official program page ↗

 What HSRT score do I need for Lone Star College?

 Lone Star College has not published a specific HSRT minimum.
-Lone Star College — Respiratory Care uses the HSRT for competitive ranking of applicants.
-There is no published minimum — your score is compared against the full applicant pool.
-Contact the program directly to ask what HSRT scores admitted students typically have.
+The HSRT accounts for Component of competitive ranking.
+No published minimum or average.
+Score as high as possible — your HSRT is ranked against the full applicant pool.

 How do I register for the HSRT at Lone Star College?

-Can I retake the HSRT if I don't meet Lone Star College's requirement?
+Can I retake the HSRT at Lone Star College?

 How is the HSRT different from the TEAS or HESI?